Founder & Lead Editor

 When it comes to a daily trainer, comfort and fit are non-negotiable, and the Gel-Cumulus 27 largely delivers.
 Let me explain.

-The sizing advice is refreshingly simple: it fits true to size for the vast majority of runners.
-You can likely order your standard running shoe size with confidence.
-This consistency is something I’ve always appreciated from ASICS; it takes the guesswork out of online ordering.
+The sizing advice is simple: it fits true to size for most runners.
+You can usually order your standard running shoe size with confidence, which makes online buying less of a gamble.

 The width profile is also a major win.
 The standard (D) width for men and (B) for women should feel normal for most, though some have noted it can be a little snug in the forefoot right out of the box.
 The good news?
 ASICS offers this model in a fantastic range of widths.
 For men, you can find it in 2E (wide) and 4E (extra-wide), and for women, Narrow and D (wide) options are available.
 This commitment to accommodating different foot shapes is a huge plus and something not all brands prioritize.

 As for the break-in period, it’s a bit of a mixed bag.
-The overall step-in comfort is excellent from the get-go, thanks to that plush sockliner and padded upper.
-You feel cradled and secure immediately.
-However, a few runners have mentioned an initial stiffness, particularly in the forefoot.
+Step-in comfort is excellent right away thanks to the plush sockliner and padded upper.
+But some runners mention initial stiffness, especially in the forefoot.
 One user noted:

 "A few reviewers mentioned that the shoe, particularly the forefoot, felt stiff out of the box and required a break-in period."

-This isn't a deal-breaker by any means.
-It seems to be a minor rigidity in the new FLUIDRIDE outsole that loosens up after a couple of runs.
-Think of it like a new baseball glove; it needs a little use to hit that perfect level of flexible performance.
-After a 5-10 mile shakedown, that initial stiffness seems to fade, revealing the smooth, comfortable ride the shoe is built for.
+It’s not a deal-breaker.
+It seems tied to minor rigidity in the FLUIDRIDE outsole that loosens up after a couple of runs.
+After a 5-10 mile shakedown, that initial stiffness tends to fade and the shoe settles into the smooth ride it’s built for.

 Love the comfort features?